IHE/ITI.SeR/SeR.md

 This section describes the primary use-cases for the SeR Profile.

-In the primary use-cases the Authorization Decisions Manager manages the whole set of information needed to perform an access decision and therefore combines the functionality of a Policy Decision Point (PDP) and a Policy Information Point (PIP).
+In the primary use-cases the Authorization Decisions Manager manages the information needed to perform an access decision and therefore combines the functionality of a Policy Decision Point (PDP) and a Policy Information Point (PIP).

 In the primary use case the Authorization Decisions Manager manages:
 - Consent Documents subscribed by patients